Therapy to strengthen the muscles controlling the bladder for children with urinary leaks

-Your child's first visit will be a two hour long evaluation.
-During that evaluation, your child's therapist will take a thorough history and review all the paperwork that you bring into the evaluation (you will receive forms in the mail prior to the evaluation.)
-These completed forms will assist greatly with a thorough evaluation.
-The therapist will then place gel based electrodes around the anus.
-Next your child will sit comfortably in a chair and look at a computer that is connected to the electrodes.
+The therapist will then place gel-based electrodes around the anus.
+Your child will sit comfortably in a chair and look at a computer that is connected to the electrodes.
 The computer allows the therapist, you and your child to see the muscles working and relaxing as your child performs pelvic floor exercises.
 The therapist will then analyze the results and review them with you and your child.